Understanding how a voice disorder can impact your relationships

 Offer patience and support.
 Continue to offer support.
 Be patient with them and listen when they talk.
 Never assume how they feel.
 You currently lack credibility because you do not have the disorder.

 Get the person in touch with others affected by the disorder.
 They know what it is like to walk in the person’s shoes.
 It is important that they see that this disorder does not define who they are and doesn’t have to impact their entire life.
-Support groups and the NSDA bulletin board are a great starting point.
+Support groups are a great starting point.

 Be a distraction so the problem doesn’t intensify.
 It is easy to obsess and slip into self-pity.
 Your best support may be to get the person out and active, putting a pause on thinking only about SD.
 This “time away” from the disorder can help build a more positive attitude.